 17-21 North Main looked dramatically different in the 1920’s.
 There were two distinct buildings occupying that stretch.
 Millner-Fribley sat at 19-21 N Main at the time of this photo.

-In 1934, Ed Millner became sole owner of Millner-Fribley, in business since 1902.
+In 1934, Ed Millner became sole owner of Millner-Fribley.
+Ed’s partner Jim passed away that year.

 In 1947, Ed Millner Hardware became Millner-Berkey.
 The original buildings were demolished, and the new two-story stretching from 17 to 21 North Main was constructed.
 Here’s a News-Record article telling the details about the August 15 opening.

 A year later, tragedy struck.
 A massive fire consumed the building, leaving a burnt-out shell.

 Less than a month later, on September 18, 1948, Millner-Berkey reopened at 14-16 South Main.
 Not a bad recovery, huh?